javascript-obfuscator/javascript-obfuscator/README.md

 ### `domainLock`
 Type: `string[]` Default: `[]`

-##### :warning: This option does not allowed to use with `target: 'node'`
+##### :warning: This option does not work with `target: 'node'`

 Locks the obfuscated source code so it only runs on specific domains and/or sub-domains.
-This makes really hard for someone just copy and paste your source code and run elsewhere.
+This makes really hard for someone to just copy and paste your source code and run it elsewhere.

 ##### Multiple domains and sub-domains
 It's possible to lock your code to more than one domain or sub-domain.
-For instance, to lock it so the code only runs on **www.example.com** add `www.example.com`, to make it work on any sub-domain from example.com, use `.example.com`.
+For instance, to lock it so the code only runs on **www.example.com** add `www.example.com`.
+To make it work on any sub-domain from example.com, use `.example.com`.

 ### `exclude`
 Type: `string[]` Default: `[]`